 I was very proud of this achievement, especially since I was the first out of my family to graduate high school.

-My sister encouraged me to apply for college.
+My sister encouraged me to apply for college and get one of the best degrees to get to secure a high paying job.
 Neither of us were sure how I was going to pay for it since I would be the first person in my family to attend a full time university.

 It was important for me to not attend community college.
 I was under the impression that my education wouldn’t be worth much if I started at the community college level and then transferred into a 4 year school.
 Looking back I can appreciate what a big mistake that was.
 For someone like myself with zero money or parental support, community college would have been the smart choice financially.